Kuberwastaken/sacredsteps/AI-INTEGRATION-README.md

-# AI Integration for Sacred Steps (React Duolingo)
+# AI Integration for PrayGo (React Duolingo)

-This document explains the comprehensive AI integration that has been added to the Sacred Steps learning platform, transforming it from static content to a **fully AI-generated, personalized religious education experience**.
+This document explains the comprehensive AI integration that has been added to the PrayGo learning platform, transforming it from static content to a **fully AI-generated, personalized religious education experience**.

 ## 🚀 Overview